ksingh9398/ML-Notes/README.md

-# ML-Notes
+# Machine Learning
-all notes related to Machine Learning
+all notes related to Machine Learning By Data Trained